ChainSafe/engineering-handbook/docs/2_development/3_documentation.md

 There is [documentation starter repository](https://github.com/ChainSafe/documentation-starter) with a ChainSafe color scheme which you can use to jump-start your project.
 Even though the repository is "Template Repository" I would suggest not to use it as a template as it's going to be very hard to pull new changes from the starter repository (because of unrelated git history).
-Beter way to do it is to choose "Import repository" option and put URL of the starter repository (https://github.com/ChainSafe/documentation-starter).
+Better way to do it is to choose "Import repository" option and put URL of the starter repository (https://github.com/ChainSafe/documentation-starter).

 :::caution